jeffreykegler/hoonlint/misc/whitespace.md

 The rune line is line 1916, and the rune is
 COLSIG (`:~`).
 The reanchor base is the COLLUS (`:+`).
-COLLUS is 3-fixed, but all three of its elements are on the rune line, so the per-brick anchor offset is 0.
+COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-brick anchor offset is 0.
 The anchor column is the anchor brick column plus the reanchor offset, so that in this case,